25 of the Best Irish Comedians: The Irish Humour

 17. Tara Flynn

-Tara Flynn first got recognised for her stand up routines before becoming part of comedy panel shows, like Irish Pictorial Weekly.
-She has also written one brilliant comedy book called ‘You’re Grand: the Irishwoman’s Secret Guide to Life.’
+Tara Flynn first got recognised for her stand-up routines before becoming part of comedy panel shows like Irish Pictorial Weekly.
+She has also written a brilliant comedy book called ‘You’re Grand: the Irishwoman’s Secret Guide to Life.’

-While she does love to make people laugh, she uses her celebrity platform also for activism.
-She is often noted for her voice in campaigning for women’s rights and the repeal of Ireland’s eight amendment.
+While she does love to make people laugh, Tara uses her celebrity platform also for activism.
+She is often noted for her voice in campaigning for women’s rights and the repeal of Ireland’s Eighth Amendment.

 Irish stand-up comedians